dss09/ansible-vector/README.md

 # ansible-vector

-This is a ansible role to set up [vector](https://vector.dev) on debian and redhat based systems.
+This is an Ansible role to set up [vector](https://vector.dev) on Debian and Red Hat-based systems.
 It translates the YAML configuration to TOML, so any configuration is possible.

 Currently only amd64, arch64, arch7 through deb and rpm packages are supported.